 \section{Final remarks}

 In this paper, we reveal the surprising universal character of the ChSL in the low-energy limit of QCD.
 First, we have discussed how these configurations can be obtained in the gauged-Skyrme model minimally coupled with the Maxwell gauge field.
-The key step has been an Ansatz for the hadronic matter with the properties that the only non-vanishing contribution to the baryonic density arises from the Callan-Witten term.
+The key step has been an Ansatz for the hadronic matter with the property that the only non-vanishing contribution to the baryonic density arises from the Callan-Witten term.
 Such an Ansatz describes topological solitons at a finite baryon density.
 Moreover, the fact that the topological charge is an integer (the baryon number in this context) leads directly to a quantization condition for the magnetic field.
 A quite remarkable result of the present analysis is that the chiral soliton lattice remains unchanged if we include the sub-leading corrections to the Skyrme model in the 't Hooft large $N_c$ expansion.